-Here you will find an overview of our current research projects, grouped by Smart Services according to the data information value chain, which you will find in the overview of our research focus areas.
+Here you will find an overview of our current publicly funded research projects, grouped according to the Smart Services corresponding to the data information value chain, which you can find in the overview of our research focus areas.
 In addition, the AMT implements projects on a private contract basis together with industrial companies, which, however, cannot be listed here for reasons of confidentiality of the research subject.

 The ScaleSense project aims to develop a sensor-based system for the detection of loose rock within the scaling process and to integrate the system into a scaler.
 This innovative system will be used in underground mines within the scaling process.
 It is intended to meet the increasing demands on the raw materials industry.
 This will assist the operator in identifying loose rock and making the scaling process safer and more efficient.

 As a response to the COVID pandemic, universities around the world have rapidly adopted online and blended models of teaching and learning within STEM.
 This has seen considerable investment in supporting systems but has highlighted a lack of an accessible evidence base to inform educators' decisions within these systems.
 Currently, educators practicing within digital STEM environments face an unreasonably high barrier of entry to the evidence base as it is fragmented across dozens of potentially relevant sources containing 100,000+ potentially relevant papers.